Chart Color Schemes

 Karrinyup features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.0% of all households, including 41.5% couples with children, 26.2% couples without children, and 8.3% single parent families.
-Non-family households constitute the remaining 23.0%, with lone person households at 20.2% and group households comprising 2.9%.
+Non-family households make up the remaining 23.0%, with lone person households at 20.2% and group households comprising 2.9%.
 The median household size is 2.7 people, which is larger than the Greater Perth average of 2.4.

 Frequently Asked Questions - Households